HSF/hsf.github.io/_gsocblogs/2024/blog_Key4hep_BraulioRivas.md

 eede (EDM4hep Event Data Explorer) is a tool that allows physicists to **visualize** data generated from EDM4hep.
 [EDM4hep](https://edm4hep.web.cern.ch/) is a generic event data model for future HEP collider experiments.
 In High Energy Physics (HEP), accelerators like LHC collide many particles.
 In this context, an **event** refers to the collision of particles, which is later detected by detectors like CMS or ATLAS.
 However, several steps related to each other are taken to **reconstruct** these events.
 Every step of the event takes an input and produces an output.
 However, the internal functioning typically differs between tools and some software is necessary to ensure that this whole process is correct.
 This way, EDM4hep serves as an Event Data Model to represent data exchanged between different events, meanwhile eede allows us to analyze this data from EDM4hep visually.

 However, eede (which was previously called dmx) had a problem.
-It only allowed to visualize a specific collection (defined above as a step) named `MCParticle`.
+It only allowed to visualize a specific collection/datatype (defined above as a step) named `MCParticle`.
 This is a problem because the data model has many other collections that are relevant when analyzing an event, and being limited to only one type may lead to ignore important anomalies in an event that would be otherwise hard to detect using other techniques.
 This is why the project "Any collection in Data Model Explorer" was created.
 The goal was to incorporate new features for eede, adding a whole new set of collections that eede can visualize (according to the EDM4hep event data model).
 This way, we can visualize not only these called collections, but also explore many types of relations that exists between them.
 Here we have a diagram that better represents the types of collections and existing relations.

 ![EDM4hep Model](https://raw.githubusercontent.com/key4hep/EDM4hep/main/doc/edm4hep_diagram.svg)

 # Proposed solution

 The original [goal](https://hepsoftwarefoundation.org/gsoc/2024/proposal_Key4hepAnyCollectionInDataModelExplorer.html) was to allow to visualize all the remaining **datatypes** in the EDM4hep, allow to filter collections and test on simulated FCC (Future Circular Collider) events.
-However, due to time constraints, together with mentors, we decided to expand the functionality of eede to a smaller set of collection than initially thought.
+However, due to time constraints, together with mentors, we decided to expand the functionality of eede to a smaller set of collections than initially thought.
 After some discussion, we defined these goals:

-1. Implement loading of Cluster, ParticleID, Reconstructed Particle, Vertex, and Track collection types by allowing users to upload JSON file(s).
+1. Implement loading of Cluster, ParticleID, Reconstructed Particle, Vertex, and Track collections types by allowing users to upload JSON file(s).
 2. Design appropriate graphical representations for every collection type defined by analyzing each type's properties.
 3. Develop tools to filter, manipulate, highlight, and group related collections and objects to allow users to explore the visualized events easily.
 4. Conduct testing to cover the new features using data from FCC events, either pre-generated or newly generated, to ensure that every version of EDM4hep can be handled correctly.